mayasaffron/Kaur-Health/README.md

 # Credits

 ### Content & Code
--
+- This project was based on the work of Juspreet Mahoon, however, the content is fictional and created by me.
-- I was inspired by the flow and structure of flowery days project by []() and used her read me as a template.
+- I was inspired by the flow and structure of flowery days by [Asuna Masuda](https://github.com/AsunaMasuda/FloweryDays) and used her read me as a template.
+- I liked the structure and detail of the testing file for the project The House of Mouse by [Anna Greaves](https://github.com/AJGreaves/thehouseofmouse/blob/master/TESTING.md) and used the testing. md as a template for my testing template.
 - This project was developed refering to the Boutique Ado Django mini-project from Code Institute course materials.
-The codes are customized and modified to fit the purpose of this milestone project.
+The code is customized and modified to fit the purpose of this milestone project.

 ### Images & Media
 - https://www.healthline.com/health/magnesium-oil-benefits